elastisys/compliantkubernetes/user-demo/README.md

 # Compliant Kubernetes User Demo

-This repository features a minimalistic NodeJS application to show off [Compliant Kubernetes](https://compliantkubernetes.io) features, such as Ingress, logging, metrics and user alerts.
+To make the most out of Compliant Kubernetes, this documentation features a minimalistic NodeJS application.
+I allows to explore all Compliant Kubernetes benefits, including, such as HTTPS Ingresses, logging, metrics and user alerts.

 The application provides: